Ibrahim-MohamedH/Ibrahim-MohamedH/README.md

 - 👋 Hi, I’m @Ibrahim-MohamedH
-- 👀 I’m interested in Machine learning and software engineering
+- 👀 I’m interested in Web Development, Software Egineering and ML
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently Web Development
 - 📫 How to reach me linkedin.com/in/ibrahim-mohamed-hussein/

 <!---